 Today's script for the U.S Congress

 "Hi, this is [name] from [city, zip].
 I do not need a reply to this call.
-I'm calling to ask Senator [name] to make sure Puerto Rico receives the disaster aid promised them.
-It is unacceptable that the American people of Puerto Rico have received less than $2 billion of the pledged $23 million.
+I'm calling to ask Senator [name] to encourage Senator McConnell to bring the Equality Act to a vote.
 Thank you for taking my message."

 “When the whole world is silent, even one voice becomes powerful.”